sahabpardaz/spring-boot-rest-commons/doc/security.md

 is not called directly from the client but is proxied by a certified gateway that is responsible for providing the token.
 However, there are other approaches we can think of.
 For example in implementation of `Authenticator` it is possible to fill the roles/permissions after an inquiry from an external system like LDAP.
-Note that you do not need to force authentication on all REST paths.
-For example in this sample, we have ignored the path `"/ignored-auth/**"` by passing an argument to the `@EnableCustomSecurity` annotation.
-It is also possible to pass the base path for the authentication and exclude other paths by setting the `applicationBasePathPattern` argument.